What is Manuel Antonio National Park in Costa Rica?

 The village of Manuel Antonio and the route that leads to it:

-As you leave the city of Quepos, you will begin traveling on a 7-kilometer twisting route that’s surrounded by nature, and you may encounter monkeys, sloths, and other creatures.
-(Be careful and drive slowly please!).
+As you leave the city of Quepos, you will begin traveling on a 7-kilometer twisting route surrounded by nature, and you may encounter monkeys, sloths, and other creatures.
+(Be careful and drive slowly, please!).

-This is also the location of the majority of the hotels, several restaurants, nightclubs, and some of the most prominent tour operators, as well as banks, grocery stores, and various shopping opportunities.
+This is also the location of most hotels, several restaurants, nightclubs, some of the most prominent tour operators, banks, grocery stores, and various shopping opportunities.

 Beach and road in Biezans:

 Some of the most rated hotels, as well as the well-known snorkeling bay, Biesanz beach, are accessible through a detour from this gravel road.

 Some of these properties include stunning rainforest panoramas as well as spectacular vistas.